SergioGranSol/themeColor/README.md

 ### Prerequisites

-You must install [Sass](https://sass-lang.com/), then you'll be able to run the sass executable to compile .sass and .scss files to .css files
+You must install [Sass](https://sass-lang.com/), then you'll be able to compile .sass and .scss files to .css files

 ### Installing